YichengDWu/MoYe.jl/docs/src/manual/pipeline.md

-## Overlap global-to-shared copies with mma compute
+# Pipelining

+Instruction-level parallelism (ILP) is a technique used to improve the performance of processors by executing multiple instructions simultaneously.
+In the context of GPU programming, we can apply ILP to overlap memory operations with computation, effectively hiding memory latency.

+## Overlapping Global-to-Shared Copies with MMA Computation

-We can overlap global-to-shared memory copies with mma compute.
+We can overlap global-to-shared memory copies with MMA (Matrix Multiply-Accumulate) computation.
+This is achieved by prefetching the next tile of data from global memory into shared memory while the current tile is being processed.

 ![](https://developer-blogs.nvidia.com/wp-content/uploads/2020/09/sequence-asynchronous-copy-batches-1.png)

-To do this we will explicitly load data from shared memory to registers for the mma computation and submit a new load from global memory to shared memory for the next tile before compute.
+To implement this, we explicitly load data from shared memory to registers for the MMA computation and initiate a new load from global memory to shared memory for the next tile before starting the computation.

 ```julia
 function matmul_kernel(A, sA_layout, copy_A,